karkar/web-jayfo/index.md

 My research has been directly supported by the National Science Foundation and by the Agency for Healthcare Research and Quality.

-My group has also been generously supported by FXPAL, Google, Intel, Microsoft, and Nokia.
+My group has also been generously supported by Adobe, FXPAL, Google, Intel, Microsoft, and Nokia.